-This vintage marks a change for Dominique Belluard because he has now achieved his ambition to ferment his best wines in concrete ‘eggs’ – large ovoids that he believes allow the fermentation to proceed in a more harmonious way.
+Dominique Belluard has now achieved his ambition to ferment his best wines in concrete ‘eggs’ – large ovoids that he believes allow the fermentation to proceed in a more harmonious way.

 This wine teams well with all types of seafood but also goes very well with chicken and quail and a range of fresh cheeses.

-Domaine Belluard Vin de Savoie Blanc Altesse Grandes Jorasses 2013
+Domaine Belluard Roussette de Savoie AOP Les Grandes Jorasses 2019

-It is named after the Grandes Jorasses mountain – one of the highest peaks in the Alps.
+It is named after the Grandes Jorasses mountain – one of the highest peaks in the Alps bordering France and Italy.

 Domaine Belluard Vin de Savoie Blanc 100% Pur Jus 2019

 This is another excellent cuvée for Dominique Belluard.
 In the past he has had a number of releases of Pur Jus made from the local Gringet grape variety, however once, in 2018, he departed from this tradition and used the local Altesse grape variety instead.
 This year he is back to Gringet!

 The vineyard from which the Gringet was manually harvested lies at 420 metres above sea level on steep slopes that we find hard to walk up.
 The slope faces south so is good for ripening and the soil is covered in small limestone pebbles ( petits cailloux) with a limestone sub-structure.

 Even though Dominique is macerating some of his white wines now, this one was direct pressed after hand harvesting. the juice was transferred to an egg-shaped 600 litre concrete vessel and the natural fermentation took 4 months to complete.